Whether it's Claridges, Pizza Express or Burger King with a voucher, you've got rights when eating in a restaurant.

 It's totally legal to refuse to pay because you believe the food was not of satisfactory quality.
 You should explain the reasons to the restaurant and leave your name and address.
 However, many restaurants can become angry at this and may pressure you into paying.
 If this is the case you should write on the back of the bill that you are "paying under protest".

 You should also report the establishment and incident to your local environmental health service, as this may pose a health risk and be a criminal offence under the Food Safety Act if the food is unfit for human consumption.
+Find the relevant local authority to complain to via the Food Standards Agency's website.

 Great meal, but rotten service.
 I hated paying an extra 10 per cent but felt that it wasn't fair not to.
 Could I have refused to?